March 21

 Numbers 32:1-33:39

-The children of Reuben, and the children of Gad were a people with great livestock.
-When they saw that the land on the east side of the Jordan was a place rich for livestock, they approached Moses and Eleazar the High Priest and requested that their inheritance fall on the east side of the Jordan.
+The children of Reuben, the children of Gad, and half the tribe of Manasseh were a people with great livestock.
+When they saw that the land was green, rich, and lush on the east side of the Jordan, they approached Moses and Eleazar the High Priest and requested that this be their inheritance.

 Years down the road, when Israel began to be conquered by her enemies, these three groups, Reuben, Gad and the half-tribe of Manasseh were the first to be swept away (1 Kings 10:32-33).
 There’s something about those words, “Do not take us over the Jordan,” (Numbers 33:5) that just don’t sound right.